MaterializeInc/materialize/doc/user/content/cloud/settings.md

 ## Privacy &amp; security

-On the Privacy & Security tab, you can change your password and enable/disable two-factor authentication.
+On the Privacy & Security tab, you can change your password and enable/disable multi-factor authentication.